Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-modsecurity.md

   up-to-date, but can't guarantee it.
 - You can use the dedicated environment variable ([see below](#environment)) to deploy a specific version.
-- You can still get in touch with our support team, should you need a specific version.
+- Please feel free to get in touch with our support team, should you need a specific version.
 {% endnote %}

 ### Updating the Core Rule Set